JackDca/Mailpilewiki/FAQ-Interface-&-Usability-Design.md

-### Will there be Open Source Smilies/Emoticons available in MailPile?
+### Will there be Open Source Smilies/Emoticons available in Mailpile?

 We haven't discussed that, so no. However, it is an open source project so if you want to make emoticons then you can.

 ### Do you have any plans to implement threaded conversations, like gmail?

 Yes, this is currently implemented.
-However, our design is slightly more "conversation" looking that single line snippets.
+However, our design is slightly more "conversation" style that single line snippets.

 ### How do we make it easy enough for our elders to use?